-My short story, White Metal, took the cover of the Storyteller Magazine’s fall 2006 edition,
+My short story, White Metal, took the cover of the Storyteller Magazine's fall 2006 edition, but this is not that

 It seems the Charlie Sheen school of publicity has hit the indie publishing scene in a big way.
 Author Jacqueline Howett took great exception to book blogger Big Al's review of her indie novel.